Skip to main content

 You may find the Kubernetes documentation on injecting data into applications useful.

-Kpow memory and CPU requirements
+Kpow Memory and CPU Requirements

-These charts run Kpow with Guaranteed QoS, having resource request and limit set to these values by default:
+The chart runs Kpow with Guaranteed QoS, having resource request and limit set to these values by default:

 resources: